return42/sphkerneldoc/linux_src_doc/security/smack/smack_lsm_c.rst

     :param int sig:
         unused

-    :param u32 secid:
+    :param const struct cred \*cred:
-        identifies the smack to use in lieu of current's
+        identifies the cred to use in lieu of current's

 .. _`smack_task_kill.description`: